AzaEl-Yamani/Model_Based_Development/README.md

 Key Concepts of Model-Based Development

-1.System Modeling:
+1. System Modeling:

    A) Abstract Representation: Models represent the system or component using mathematical equations, logical rules, or graphical elements.
 These models abstract the real-world behavior of the system.

    B)Types of Models: Models can be continuous, discrete, or hybrid.
 They may represent physical systems, control logic, software architecture, or a combination of these.

 2. Simulation: